 To understand what an expense management system is and how it works, we need to define what counts as an EMS.
 Expense management systems are software that record, track, approve, pay, process, and audit any business-related expenses.
 The idea sounds simple, but it has its own intricacies.

 In many situations, a company must control how its employees and stakeholders spend.
 The money spent should be in line with the expense policy set forth by the company.
-With the right system in place, you prevent overspending while empowering your workers and managers to use company money as needed.
+Utilising the right system that provides a streamline processing of your business expenses, you prevent overspending while empowering your workers and managers to use company money as needed.

 With any business management plan, you want to control your company expenses while increasing your return on investment (ROI).
 Having any idea about your cash flow and spending can help with your decision-making.
 You need to know if you’re spending too much or if any fraudulent expenses are happening in your organization.